 THE GOD CONNECTION:

-Man must recognize that his biological existence depends upon energy acquisition.
-Man lives energy-dependent existence and must acquire energy from external sources right from the beginning of his life journey from the moment of conception.
-Man does not acquire this energy because of his intellectual effort, or acquired knowledge.
-The ‘egg cell’ that is fertilized is conscious of its energy dependence and it implants itself into the tissues of the mother who may not be mentally aware of this process called implantation by which the human embryo starts deriving its energy from its mother.
-This embryo grows and develops into a complex, multicellular organism and continues to derive energy from external sources.
+The man must recognize that his biological existence depends upon energy acquisition.
+Man lives energy-dependent existence and must acquire energy from external sources right from the beginning of his life journey, that is, from the moment of conception.
+The man does not acquire this energy because of his intellectual effort, or acquired knowledge.
+The fertilized ‘Egg Cell’ is conscious of its energy dependence and it implants itself into the tissues of the mother who may not be mentally aware of this process called implantation by which the human embryo starts deriving energy from its mother.
+The embryo grows and develops into a complex, multicellular organism and continues to derive energy from external sources.
 This ‘CONNECTION’ between the energy-seeker and the energy-provider could be called ‘GOD CONNECTION’.

-Man has no ability to establish this kind of energy acquisition for his survival.
-If Sun is viewed as the source of extraterrestrial or Cosmic Power, the Solar Energy is trapped by chloroplasts found in the cells of all green plants.
-This energy is further made available to man by presence of intracellular organelles called mitochondria which are described as the powerhouses of the cells.
-Man has no direct control on the nature of this ‘Connection’ and its operation.
+The man has no ability to formulate this kind of energy acquisition capacity for his survival in the natural world.
+The Sun is the source of extraterrestrial or Cosmic Power, and the Solar Energy is trapped by chloroplasts found in the cells of all green plants.
+This energy is further made available to the man by the presence of intracellular organelles called mitochondria which are described as the powerhouses of the cells.
+The man has no direct control on the nature of this ‘Connection’ and its operation.
 The man simply exists as there is a Provider for his energy requirements.

-In good health or ill-health, under all circumstances and conditions, and during all the stages of his mortal existence, man needs this grace, mercy, and compassion to keep himself alive.
-This is a supernatural mechanism or a ‘God Connection’ that supports man while he leads his energy-dependent existence.
+In good health or ill-health, under all circumstances and conditions, and during all the stages of his mortal existence, the man needs Divine Grace, Mercy, and Compassion to keep himself alive.
+Providence is a supernatural mechanism or a ‘God Connection’ that supports man while he leads his energy-dependent existence.
 Man who experiences this compassion, mercy, and grace that is sustaining his life would derive a sense of joy and experiences the condition called true happiness.
 A man who has discovered true happiness cannot experience a mood called depression.

 It is really hard to kill oneself while the man is connected to a source of Happiness.
-Man must experience this sense of Joy and Happiness and realize its uplifting power to alter any depressed feeling or mood.
-If pain is an inevitable aspect of human life, compassion is also an inescapable aspect of human existence.
-If pain is true, compassion is also equally true.
-I invite people to find Compassion, Mercy, and the Grace of the Divine Providence in their lives.
+The man must experience this sense of Joy and Happiness and realize its uplifting power to alter any depressed feeling or mood.
+If pain is an inevitable aspect of human life, so also compassion is an inescapable aspect of human existence.
+Just like pain, compassion also provides an equally true life experience.
+I invite people to find Compassion, Mercy, and Grace of the Divine Providence in their living experience.
 It would be irrational or absurd to break the God Connection by the act called Suicide.